 Ever since Michael Vick broke the game in Madden 2004, many gamers have built their playstyle around fleet-footed quarterbacks.
-Madden 22 includes speedy quarterbacks like Lamar Jackson, Kyler Murray, and Patrick Mahomes, as well as veterans who are shiftier than fast at this point, like Russell Wilson and Aaron Rodgers.
+Madden 23 includes speedy quarterbacks like Lamar Jackson, Kyler Murray, and Patrick Mahomes, not to mention young quarterbacks like Trey Lance and Josh Allen.

 Maybe you built your player as a speedy quarterback and are wondering which teams would work best for you (assuming that you can usurp the starter), or maybe you want your team to be built around fast quarterbacks.

-Below you will find the best playbooks for running quarterbacks in Madden 22.
+Below you will find the best Madden playbooks for running quarterbacks.
 They all do one thing very well, the most basic thing that you can do with running quarterbacks: let them use their legs.
 Each team’s starting quarterback has at least 87 Speed.

 1. Arizona Cardinals (NFC West)